BradCraftMC/BradCraft/README.md

   [OptiFine](https://optifine.net/downloads) is the easiest method, and I recommend it for most.

   <h4>⚠️ This README is currently going under a revamping process.
-Excuse the messy look, it could be a week or two ⚠️</h4>
+Excuse the messy look, it could be a few weeks ⚠️</h4>

   </div>